 These values are inherent in the attachment science and humanistic approach to intervention that all our work is based on.
 Specifically, humanistic approaches such as EFT are collaborative and respectful.
 We create a safe place for people and treat them as persons, not problems or types.
 Our approach is non-pathologizing in practice.
 Our values are inclusive and egalitarian while viewing human connection as sacred -- something to be honored and cultivated.
 Our scientific and theoretical base recognizes the universal tenets of emotion and attachment, while respecting individual differences in how these universal aspects of our humanity are expressed.

 *Adapted slightly from the Stance on Diversity published by the International Centre for Excellence in

 Emotionally Focused Therapy (www.iceeft.com).

-We are excited to announce that the EFT Resource Center accepts applications employment positions on a rolling basis.
+The EFT Resource Center accepts applications employment positions on a rolling basis.
 We employ both master-level mental health professionals and postdoctoral psychologists.
 We are seeking applicants that are interested in working with couples, individuals, adolescents and families.
 Prior exposure to attachment-oriented therapy approaches or Emotionally Focused Therapy is required.
 Please click here for details on the position and how to apply.